Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

 -h, --help show this help message and exit

---auxfile AUXFILE Auxiliary FITS file
+--auxfile AUXFILE Auxiliary FITS files (comma-separated if several).

 --fontfamily FONTFAMILY